7 Gantt Chart Alternatives

-If you find yourself nodding your head as you read this, it’s time for you to try Lucidchart’s Gantt chart alternatives.
-Lucidchart is a web-based diagramming app where you can build clean, professional diagrams that are flexible, easy to understand, and highly collaborative.
-And the best part?
-It’s completely free to sign up.
+If you find yourself nodding your head as you read this, it’s time for you to try Gantt chart alternatives.

 1. Project management timeline

-Project management timelines show a chronological sequence of events without the complicating details of a Gantt chart.
+A project management timeline shows a chronological sequence of events without the complicating details of a Gantt chart.
 They lend themselves to high-view conversations with stakeholders that don’t need to be overwhelmed with team assignments, limiting resources, and dependencies.

 Try using this project management timeline template in Lucidchart.
 It's easy to understand and can be modified quickly as your plans change.
-Simply adjust the start and end dates in your Lucidchart toolbar, then drag and drop project blocks and milestones to reflect modified deadlines.
+Simply adjust the start and end dates in the advanced shapes menu, and then drag and drop project blocks and milestones to reflect modified deadlines.

 2. Project network diagram

 Another option is a project network diagram.
 As an alternative to Gantt charts, project network diagrams are used to scope a project and determine your project's critical path.
 The critical path is the longest path in your diagram use to help you determine how long the project will take.
 With project network diagrams, you can track dependencies as well as details such as task identification number and allocated resources.